parcel-bundler/website/README.md

 ## Contributing

-Start a local server using
+Start a local server using:

 ```bash
 yarn